 3 children, 3 adults killed in shooting at Nashville grade school; shooter dead

-A female shooter opened fire at a private Catholic grade school in Nashville on Monday, killing three children and three adults, officials said.
+A female shooter opened fire at a private Christian grade school in Nashville on Monday, killing three children and three adults, officials said.
 The suspected shooter was fatally shot by police, authorities said.

-Authorities have not released the names or ages of the victims or the shooter, who officials said was armed with "at least" two assault rifles and a handgun.
-The shooter appeared to be a teenager, police said, although her identity had not yet been confirmed.
-All three adults who were fatally shot worked at the school.
+Authorities have not released the names or ages of the victims, but all three adults who were fatally shot worked at the school.
+Police have identified the shooter as a 28-year-old woman from Nashville, and officials said that she was armed with "at least" two assault rifles and a handgun.

 Officials responded to the shooting at Covenant School in Nashville's Green Hills neighborhood on Monday morning.